• Home

 Police Gear Reviews, Training and Officer Safety Tips.

-The palm strike is like throwing a punch, but with an open hand, rather than a fist.
+The palm strike (aka “palm heel strike”) is like throwing a punch, but with an open hand, rather than a fist.
 The fist exposes a lot of fragile hand bones to impact on a hard surface (the suspect’s head, teeth, etc.) Though I’ve never done it, a good friend of mine broke his hand during a fight with a suspect, when his fist landed a blow on the suspect’s head.

 I have, however, used palm strikes to good effect.
 With a palm strike, you are landing a blow with the heel of your hand.
 I can’t tell you if the foot-pounds of energy is greater or less than a closed fist, but I can tell you it will knock out teeth with no injury to yourself. (“Why you should never bite a police officer” is a story I will write another day.)